The Economist Historical Archive, 1843-2015

 - US Presidents – Take a look at what makes a good President by looking at the highs and lows of past leaders.

-The magazine is fully text searchable and can be viewed by the page or by individual articles.
-Alternatively you can browse by issue cover.
-Results can be saved, bookmarked, emailed and printed.
-You can also search this eResource through Gale NewsVault which allows you to simultaneously search many other historical magazines and newspapers at the same time including British Library Newspapers.
+You can search this eResource through Gale Primary Sources which allows you to simultaneously search many other historical magazines and newspapers at the same time including the Financial Times Historical Archive.